 In the medical device ecosystem, collaborative communities bring together stakeholders to achieve common outcomes, solve shared challenges, and leverage collective opportunities.
-CDRH believes collaborative communities can contribute to improvements in areas affecting patients and health care in the United States.
-Accordingly, participation in collaborative communities is one of CDRH's strategic priorities for 2018-2020.
+At the FDA, the Center for Devices and Radiological Health (CDRH) believes collaborative communities can contribute to improvements in areas affecting patients and health care in the United States.
+Accordingly, participation in collaborative communities was one of CDRH's strategic priorities for 2018-2020.

 CDRH encourages interested stakeholders to learn more about collaborative communities and review the toolkit, which provides a collection of helpful ideas to foster strong collaborative communities that are well-prepared to take on health care challenges.

 - Members of a Collaborative Community

 - Considerations for CDRH Participation in a Collaborative Community

 - Collaboration Communities Toolkit